S3-working-group/s3-practical-guide/S3-practical-guide.md

 ## Pattern 9.8: Coordinator (Role)

-A person in the role of a coordinator is accountable for **coordinating a domain's operations** and is **selected for a limited term.**
+A person fulfilling the role of a coordinator is accountable for **coordinating a domain's operations** and is **selected for a limited term.**

 -   the coordinator may be selected by the group itself, or by the delegator
 -   several coordinators may collaborate to synchronize work across multiple domains